IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

 ## Installation

+This procedure guides you through the installation of License Service.
+It does not cover the installation of License Service Reporter which is not available without an IBM Cloud Pak.

   **Note:** To install License Service on Windows, adjust the commands to fit the Windows standard.

 1\. **Install the Operator Lifecycle Manager (OLM)**